rosmarinus-project/common-utils/README.md

 This module is a wrapper for the JSON.stringify and JSON.parse methods to make them more secure.

+6. is-type

+Some functions to determine the type of data, such as isArray, isObject, isString, etc.

+7. try

+This module is a wrapper for try-catch, which can return undefined when an error occurs.

 # About Tree shaking
 this npm doesn't support tree shaking, because it use some npm packages that don't support tree shaking.